jeffmacinnes/pyneal-docs/content/simulations.md

 In order to help with the initial setup, as well as test any analysis scripts and network communications later on, **Pyneal** includes a suite of simulation tools that mimic various inputs and outputs along the data flow path.

+(To test your installation or analysis scripts using example data, download the [**Pyneal Tutorial Data**](https://github.com/jeffmacinnes/pyneal-tutorial), which contains sample data from GE, Philips, and Siemens environments)

 These tools allow you to simulate **Pyneal** (or **Pyneal Scanner**) in a modular fashion without having to run the entire pipeline.
 If you are troubleshooting issues, these tools are immensely helpful.

 Here is a diagram highlighting the various simulation tools, and where they enter the data flow pipeline.